Land Acknowledgment

 Winter Park Resort Land Acknowledgment Statement

-Winter Park Resort acknowledges and honors that the land on which we operate today is the traditional and ancestral homelands of the Nookhose'iinenno (Arapaho), Tsis tsis'tas (Cheyenne), and Nuuchu (Ute).
-We recognize and honor these Native Nations, their peoples, and their continued connection, as the original stewards of these lands and waters where we recreate today.
+Winter Park Resort acknowledges and honors that the land on which it operate today is the traditional and ancestral homeland of the Nookhose'iinenno (Arapaho), Tsis tsis'tas (Cheyenne), and Nuuchu (Ute) tribes.
+We recognize and honor these Native Nations, their peoples, and their continued connection as the original stewards of these lands and waters where we recreate today.
 We reaffirm and recognize that connection both through our words here and our actions.